freeplay-sandbox/analysis/README.md

       },
       "faces": {
             "1": [ # face index
-              # x,y in image coordinate, c is confidence in [0.0,1.0]
+              # x,y in image coordinates, c is confidence in [0.0,1.0]
               [x, y, c],
               ... # 70 points in total, see OpenPose website for indices ],